sharmalab/Hummingbird/README.md

 Target group name: hummingbird
 Everyone else left default

+Service autoscaling: (Select "Use service autoscaling")

+Minimum number of tasks: 1
+Maximum number of tasks: 3

+Choose Target Tracking

+Policy Name: hummingbird

+ECS service metric: ECSServiceAverageMemoryUtilization

+Target Value: 70

+Scale-out cooldown period: 300

+Scale-in cooldown period: 300

-Service autoscaling and Tags are optional and can be ignored.
+Tags are optional and can be ignored.

+Start the service.
+Once it successfully, started, confirm that by going to the public IP address from your browser.

+The public IP address can be found from the cluster > service > Task.

+The public IP address should show the hummingbird home page.

 ## User Guidelines: Run the client